This article was updated on September 12, 2020, in light of the U.S. Department of Labor’s (DOL) revised rules implementing the FFCRA.

 Note, the FFCRA also gives the DOL the right to issue regulations deeming “health care providers” and “emergency responders” ineligible to take the leave, which would mean these employees may not get the leave at all.
 The DOL did not do that.
 Instead, the DOL defined the relevant terms.

 Under the EPSLA, Congress also gave the DOL the right “to exclude certain healthcare providers and emergency responders from the definition of employee under [the EPSLA] including by allowing the employer of such healthcare providers and emergency responders to opt out.”
 (Emphasis added.)
 The DOL appears to have done neither.
 It defined the terms and left the decision to exclude health care providers and emergency responders up to employers.

 A11.
 The FMLA defines the term “health care provider” as “(A) a doctor of medicine or osteopathy who is authorized to practice medicine or surgery (as appropriate) by the State in which the doctor practices; or . . .
 (B) any other person determined by the Secretary to be capable of providing health care services.”
-According to the DOL, these are still healthcare providers for purposes of certifying certain types of leave under the EPSLA, but it is not the definition the DOL is using for purposes of deciding which employees may be exempted from getting leave under the FFCRA.
-For purposes of which employees an employer may exclude from the EFMLEA and/or EPSLA, the definition from the new temporary regulations is as follows:
+According to the DOL, these are still health care providers for purposes of certifying certain types of leave under the EPSLA, but it is not the definition the DOL is using for purposes of deciding which employees may be exempted from getting leave under the FFCRA.
+For purposes of which employees an employer may exclude from the EFMLEA and/or EPSLA, the definition from the new temporary regulations, updated in response to a decision by a court in Southern District of New York, is as follows:

 A12.
 The DOL has defined “emergency responder” as follows under the temporary regulations: